 Good writers know that correct punctuation is important to writing clear sentences.
-If you misuse punctuation, you risk confusing your reader and appearing careless.
+If you misuse a mark of punctuation, you risk confusing your reader and appearing careless.
 Notice how the placement of commas significantly affects the meaning of these sentences:

 Mr. Jones, says Ms. Moore, is a boring old fool.

 Mr. Jones says Ms. Moore is a boring old fool.

 Writers often combine independent clauses in a single compound sentence to emphasize a close relationship between ideas.
-The punctuation of compound sentences varies depending upon how you connect the clauses.
+The punctuation of compound sentences varies depending on how you connect the clauses.

-RULES
+THE RULES ARE

-- (A) Separate independent clauses with a comma when using a coordinating conjunction (e.g., and, but, or, for, nor, so, yet). - (B) Separate independent clauses with a semicolon when not using a coordinating conjunction. - (C) Separate independent clauses with a semicolon when using a conjunctive adverb (e.g., however, therefore, thus, consequently, finally, nevertheless).
+- (a) Separate independent clauses with a comma when using a coordinating conjunction (e.g., and, but, or, for, nor, so, yet). - (b) Separate independent clauses with a semicolon when no coordinating conjunction is used. - (c) Separate independent clauses with a semicolon when using a conjunctive adverb (e.g., however, therefore, thus, consequently, finally, nevertheless).

-Examples of Correct Punctuation, Rule A:
+Examples of Correct Punctuation, Rule a:

-We all looked worse than usual, for we had stayed up studying for the exam.

-This room is unbelievably hot, and I think that I am going to pass out.

-Monday is a difficult day for me, so I try to prepare as much as possible on Sunday.
+- 1. We all looked worse than usual, for we had stayed up studying for the exam. - 2.
+This room is unbelievably hot, and I think that I am going to pass out. - Monday is a difficult day for me, so I try to prepare as much as possible on Sunday.

-Examples of Correct Punctuation, Rule B:
+Examples of Correct Punctuation, Rule b:

-We all looked worse than usual; we had stayed up studying for the exam.

-This room is unbelievably hot; I think I am going to pass out.
+- 1. We all looked worse than usual; we had stayed up all night studying for the exam. - 2.
+This room is unbelievably hot; I think I am going to pass out. - 3.
 Monday is a difficult day for me; I try to prepare as much as possible on Sunday.

-Examples of Correct Punctuation, Rule C:
+Examples of Correct Punctuation, Rule c:

-We all looked worse than usual; nevertheless, we were relieved we had studied.

-This room is unbelievably hot; therefore, I think I am going to pass out.
+- 1. We all looked worse than usual; however, we were relieved we had studied. - 2.
+The discussion is really interesting; nevertheless, I think I am going to pass out. - 3.
 Monday is a difficult day for me; however, I have figured out how to prepare for it.

-THE THIRD DEADLY SIN:

-Wordiness
+The Third Deadly Sin: Wordiness